 6 Tea/coffee maker/machine

-Every author needs a break.
-To many chapters make Jack a dull boy.
+Every author needs a break, and I’m not talking about the lottery sized one that a certain JKR got, though I wouldn’t say no. To many chapters make Jack a dull boy.
 But make sure the equipment is close to hand.
 You don’t want to entirely break the flow while you boil up another kind, if you get me.
 And while we’re at it, a few biscuits as well, preferably chocolate or custard creams.
 Research has shown that twenty five of the world’s current top thirty authors regularly eat tea and biscuits.
 The other five are deceased!

 5 A Pen!

 A bloody what!!!!
 Terrible isn’t it.
 I showed my nephew a two hundred pound pen last week and she had absolutely no idea what it was.
 Pens, particularly fountain pens, are wonderful things and, I don’t know about you, but there’s something romantic about putting pen to paper.
 It’s what the writing geniuses of hundreds of years ago did all day … everyday!
 Watching the words flow from your mind, to your pen, to the paper is surely magical.
 It was only this morning when my nib broke before I knocked over my ink well onto thirty pages of completed manuscript that I decided to get pencil.
 Sorry, Derek, a what?
 Look it up!